konoha-developers/js-snippets/projects/01-project-neko/01-what-is-html-css-js-how-do-they-work-together.md

 # 1. What is HTML, CSS, JavaScript ?
 How do they work together ?

 **Note** -
-**`All the content here is written such that it is easily understandable.
+**`All the content here is written such that it is easily understandable with as less complexity as possible.
 For standard definitions and detailed explanation checkout the provided links.`**

 ### HTML
 HTML stands for HyperText Markup Language.
 It is used for making documents which can be displayed on the browser.